josbraden/nutlogger/README.md

 On Ubuntu/Debian you can run: `apt install make g++ libboost-dev libmysqlcppconn-dev libmysqlclient-dev libnutclient-dev`

+Update: on my raspbian bullseye raspberry pi I had to also install libmysql++-dev to compile

 ## Getting Started

 1. Create a database on your MySQL/Mariadb server and a user and password